mdn/content/files/en-us/web/api/webgl_api/tutorial/adding_2d_content_to_a_webgl_context/index.md

   const zFar = 100.0;
   const projectionMatrix = mat4.create();

-  // note: glmatrix.js always has the first argument
+  // note: glMatrix always has the first argument
   // as the destination to receive the result. mat4.perspective(projectionMatrix, fieldOfView, aspect, zNear, zFar);